lottepuski/glory_to_rome/README.md

 Glory to Rome
 ==============
-Simple implementation of Glory to Rome using python sockets and hacked Fysom for the state machine implementation.
+Simple implementation of Glory to Rome using python sockets and modified version of Fysom for the state machine implementation.